matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. [Culinary school-inspired practice](https://www.reddit.com/r/AskCulinary/comments/ftcuyv/suggestions_for_culinary_school_type_exercises/fm6l9ce/).
 1. Sodium Citrate is sometimes called ["sour salt"](https://www.youtube.com/watch?v=PTbdvND_YLQ), and is added to a bunch of stuff as a preservative (like Kraft Singles, or jams), but it's also great for helping emulsification.
 This is why American cheese melts smooth, while regular cheddar splits.
 "Sodium citrate allows the proteins in the cheese sauce to become more soluble without lowering the pH of the sauce, which creates a smooth emulsion without curdling." - [Modernist Cuisine](https://modernistcuisine.com/recipes/silky-smooth-macaroni-and-cheese/)
 1. To make a silky cheese sauce, use: 1 part cheese, .5 part liquid (probably water, but beer and things like that work too), and 2-3% sodium citrate by weight.
 Slowly heat and mix.
+1. [Cascatelli](https://en.wikipedia.org/wiki/Cascatelli) is a pasta only created in 2021, intended to maximize "saucability"

 ## Alcohol
 1. Gin is just a neutral alcohol (essentially, vodka), infused with a bunch of botanicals: mainly juniper.